-You should spend about 20 minutes on Questions 1-13 which are based on Reading Passage 143 below:
+You should spend about 20 minutes on Questions 1-13, which are based on the Reading Passage below:

 Yet in 826, with only pegs and wedges to keep his wooden structure upright, the master builder Kobodaishi had no hesitation in sending his majestic Toji pagoda soaring fifty-five meters into the sky-nearly half as high as the Kasumigaseki skyscraper built some eleven centuries later.
 Clearly, Japanese carpenters of the day knew a few tricks about allowing a building to sway and settle itself rather than fight nature's forces.
 But what sort of tricks?

 The multi-storey pagoda came to Japan from China in the sixth century.
 As in China, they were first introduced with Buddhism and were attached to important temples.
 The Chinese built their pagodas in brick or stone, with inner staircases, and used them in later centuries mainly as watchtowers.
 When the pagoda reached Japan, however, its architecture was freely adapted to local conditions they were built less high, typically five rather than nine storeys, made mainly of wood and the staircase was dispensed with because the Japanese pagoda did not have any practical use but became more of an art object.
 Because of the typhoons that batter Japan in the summer, Japanese builders learned to extend the eaves of buildings further beyond the walls.
 This prevents rainwater gushing down the walls.
 Pagodas in China and Korea have nothing like the overhang that is found on pagodas in Japan.